emcog/skeleventy--full-calendar--cms/README.md

 ## Skeleventy

-A skeleton boilerplate built with Eleventy and TailwindCSS.
+A skeleton boilerplate built with Eleventy and TailwindCSS.gaa

 ## Features